flaturtha/NOS/_posts/2016-08-19-deduction.md

 >M. Lecoq seemed to wake up. &quot;I beg your pardon/1 said he. &quot;I forget myself.
 I&#39;ve a bad habit of reflecting aloud.
 That&#39;s why I almost always insist on working alone.
 My uncertainty and hesitation, the waywardness of my suspicions, compromise my reputation as an astute detective, for whom there&#39;s no such thing as a mystery.&quot;

->Worthy M. Plantat smiled indulgently. &quot;I don&#39;t usually open my mouth,&quot; continued M. Lecoq, &quot;until my mind is satisfied; then I speak in a peremptory tone, and say this is so or so.
-To-day, however, I am working openly with a man who realizes that such a problem as this cannot be solved at the first attempt.
+>Worthy M. Plantat smiled indulgently. &quot;I don&#39;t usually open my mouth,&quot; continued M. Lecoq, &quot;until my mind is satisfied; then I speak in a peremptory tone, and say this is so or so. today, however, I am working openly with a man who realizes that such a problem as this cannot be solved at the first attempt.
 This is why I allow you to see how I grope along.
 One can&#39;t always reach the truth at a bound; to realize it at times various calculations and deductions are necessary.
 Well, just now my logic is at fault.&quot;

 And again in &quot;File No. 113,&quot; Lecoq says: